titorecbr/archi-auto-label-config/README.md

 5. Test with `bash scripts/build_final.sh`
 6. Submit a pull request

+See [docs/CONTRIBUTING.md](docs/CONTRIBUTING.md) for detailed contribution guidelines.

 ## 📄 License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the MIT License - see the [docs/LICENSE](docs/LICENSE) file for details.

 ## 👤 Author